FAQ: How to manage Windows 10 updates | ZDNet

 Microsoft provides two types of update packages for Windows 10:

 - Feature updates are the equivalent of what used to be called version upgrades.
 They include new features and require a multi-gigabyte download and a full setup.
-Each version update gets a major version number that corresponds to its date of release, in the mmyy format, as well as a build number that identifies it.
-Version 1607, for example, was finalized in July 2016 and is identified as build 14393.
-Microsoft's intent is to deliver Windows 10 feature updates two to three times a year.
+Each version update gets a major version number that corresponds to its date of release, in the yymm format, as well as a build number that identifies it.
+Version 1709, for example, was finalized in September 2017 and is identified as build 16299.
+Microsoft's schedule is to deliver Windows 10 feature updates twice a year.

-All security and reliability updates are included in a cumulative update and cannot be selected or rejected individually.
-That's a major change from previous versions.
+All available security and reliability updates are included in a cumulative update and cannot be selected or rejected individually.
+That's a major change from previous versions and a big surprise to anyone upgrading to Windows 10 for the first time.

-Besides these cumulative updates, you might see servicing stack updates delivered separately/ These update packages fix issues in the code that Windows 10 uses to scan for and process updates.
-Security updates for Adobe Flash Player and definition updates for Windows Defender are also delivered separately.
+Besides these cumulative updates, you might see servicing stack updates delivered separately.
+These update packages fix issues in the code that Windows 10 uses to scan for and process updates.
+Security updates for Adobe Flash Player and definition updates for Windows Defender are also delivered as separate packages, not included in cumulative updates.

 Hardware drivers and firmware updates can be delivered through Windows Update.
 Typically, these packages are provided only when the driver fixes a bug that causes instability on targeted systems.

-Note: This article has been updated multiple times since its initial publication.
-The most recent update was September 5, 2019, and includes details about important changes that were effective with version 1903.